watson-virtual-agents/chat-widget/docs/QUICKSTART.md

 - el: Specify the ID of the element that you chose to use in Step 1.
 - botID: Add the bot ID you generated earlier.
-- IBMClientID: Add the client ID key value that you copied earlier.
+- XIBMClientID: Add the client ID key value that you copied earlier.
-- IBMClientSecret: Add the Client secret token value that you copied earlier.
+- XIBMClientSecret: Add the Client secret token value that you copied earlier.

 **Important: Keep the values of the IBMClientID and IBMClientSecret as private as possible.**